ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **SetLargeIconResourceId(int resourceId)**

-  (4.2 or later) Set the large icon that will be used for notifications created by the SDK.
-This icon will be the primary image shown when the user sees the full notification in the notification center.
+  (4.2 or later) Sets the large icon that is used for notifications created by the SDK.
+This icon is the primary image that is displayed when the user sees the complete notification in the notification center.

   * Here is the syntax for this method: